 The Desk As Sacred Space I’ve been watching many “altar tours” on Youtube recently, and I’ve become fascinated by the ways in which people organise their sacred spaces.
 I don’t identify with any religion or spiritual practice, although as a teenager I was particularly obsessed with all things Celtic – paganism, Arthurian legend, this album… Read More

-If you’re a new writer, a plot formula is your shortcut to writing a great story.
-A plot formula can… Help you get an overview of your story.
+If you’re a new writer, a plot structure or plot formula is your shortcut to writing a great story.
+A plotting method can… Help you get an overview of your story.
 Help you figure out where to begin and end your story.
 Help you decide what happens next.
-Help you keep on track, know where you are, and… Read More
+Help you keep on track, know where… Read More

 For this nicely, numerically repetitive Bloomsday (which happens to fall on a Thursday, like the original in 1904), I thought I would put together a list of resources for those who (like me) have been putting off the pleasure of reading James Joyce’s Ulysses.
 Bloomsday, in case you’ve forgotten, is the day on which the events… Read More